isaacnmm/pestpolicy-hugo2XX/content/posts/paint-colors-to-brighten-a-dark-room/index.md

 ##  Conclusion

-By selecting the right [paint](https://pestpolicy.com/airless-paint-sprayer-cleaning-solution/) colors, you can transform a dark room into a bright, inviting, and energetic space.
+By selecting the right [paint](https://pestpolicy.com/airless-paint-sprayer-cleaning-solution/)colors, you can transform a dark room into a bright, inviting, and energetic space.
 Soft whites, light grays, pastels, and pale yellows are all excellent choices for brightening up a room and creating a more open feel.

 In addition to choosing the right paint, consider incorporating mirrors, light-colored furniture, and effective lighting to enhance the brightness of the space.